olegabu/fabric-starter/test/testsuite.md

 ```

-At the end of a scenario execution you will get the output with the description of all the tests performed (and also their exit codes) in a summary table:
+At the end of a scenario execution you will get the summary table with the description of all the tests performed (and also their exit codes):

 ```bash
 STEP       TEST NAME                                                   RESULT     TIME ELAPSED (s)